RajkamalPr/howl-digital-assignment/README.md

-# Howl assingment
+# Howl Assignment

 To run react project do the follow steps

 ## Run command from below

-First step is initialize the packages which is mention in ower package.json file, you can run :
+First step is initialize the packages which is mention in our package.json file, you can run :

 ### `npm init`